-I say this in the information that I hand out to volunteers: travel light.
+I say this in the information that I hand out to international volunteers: travel light.
 Don’ bring all your fancy electronic gadgets.
 Leave your iPad and Ipod at home.
 The cost of these gadgets is more than most people in India, Nepal, Peru or almost every developing country will see in a year.

 So more and more, as we get these comments from directors all over the world, we really look at the attitudes of volunteers that apply.